Paganism — Where Should Christians Draw the Line?

 Example of the Corinthians

-In the first-century Church, gentile Christians were told to avoid meat that had been sacrificed to pagan idols (Acts 15:29).
+In the first-century Church, Gentile Christians were told to avoid meat that had been sacrificed to pagan idols (Acts 15:29).
 However, Paul told the Corinthians that they could eat meat sold in the public market even though that meat may have been sacrificed to an idol (1 Cor.
 10:25).
 He told them not to eat in the pagan temple.
 In other words, he told them to avoid blatant paganism, but they did not have to superstitiously avoid everything that paganism might have touched at some time in the past.

 In Corinth, some Christians were more careful than others, and some more liberal than others.
 Paul told them they could eat the meat, but he also told them to be cautious about causing offense (verses 32-33).
 However, love does not mean that we all have to abide by the strictest person’s conscience.
 No matter how many people think we ought to be circumcised and to keep the law of Moses, we don’t have to (Acts 15).
 Even if some Christians think we should be vegetarians (and some do), we don’t have to abide by their conscience (Rom.
 14:1-8).
 Paul says that we have freedom, but we are to use our freedom in a sensitive way.

 Now let us imagine a first-century potluck in the Corinthian church.
 Everyone has brought their food and everyone has eaten a little bit of everything.
 Suddenly some overly zealous convert, anxious to avoid the paganism he recently came out of, starts asking questions about the meat.
 The Smith family, he finds out, bought their beef from Marcus Agorus, and Marcus always has his cows killed at the temple of Zeus.
-The casserole has been tainted with pagan-tainted meat, and everybody has eaten some of it!
+The casserole has been filled with pagan-tainted meat, and everybody has eaten some of it!

 What should the zealous convert do with this information?
 Should he announce it throughout the congregation, leading to an ever-more-diligent search for pagan-tainted foods?
 Of course not.
 The sensible (and the Christian) thing to do would be to keep quiet — but overly zealous converts sometimes aren’t sensible.
 Their zeal overcomes good sense, and although they think they are acting in love, they are actually causing an unnecessary and unhelpful disturbance with their “knowledge.”
 That’s what happens today when people preach that wedding rings are pagan.

 It is possible to be too zealous in avoiding things that have connections with paganism.
-Yelling about idol-tainted meat doesn't do anything to strengthen anyone's faith in Christ.
+Shouting about idol-tainted meat doesn’t do anything to strengthen anyone’s faith in Christ.
 All it would do is cause doubts and irritations.
 That is basically what some people do in their vociferous condemnations of Christmas.
 People today generally learn about Christmas as a Christian custom, not as a pagan custom.
-It's like they saw the meat in the market and there was a sign saying "OK for Christians."
+It’s like they saw the meat in the market and there was a sign saying “Good for Christians.”
 So they bought it, and then someone comes along and tells them it was tainted.

-Some people don't think that the example of meat can apply to holidays; some people do.
-So, they draw their lines in different places.
+Some people don’t think that the example of meat can apply to holidays; some people do.
+They draw their lines in different places.
 People generally consider themselves as strong and others as weak, but how are the weak and the strong to get along with each other?
 Not by enforcing conformity, but by allowing some diversity.